You can export all or part of a Confluence space to various formats, including Microsoft Word, HTML, PDF and XML.

 To send content to people who don't have access to Confluence, you can export a single page as a Word document or a PDF.
 You can also export a single blog post to PDF.

-To export, go to the page and choose either> Export to Word or > Export to PDF.
+To export to PDF, go to the page and select ••• > Export > Export to PDF.

 Only published content is exported; draft versions with unpublished changes can't be exported.
 This means you can create PDF exports even while people are still working on the page.